 West Stockbridge is a very small town located in the state of Massachusetts.
 With a population of 1,325 people and just one neighborhood, West Stockbridge is the 310th largest community in Massachusetts.
-Much of the housing stock in West Stockbridge was built prior to World War II, making it one of the older and more historic towns in the country.
+West Stockbridge has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 Housing costs in West Stockbridge are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Massachusetts.

-West Stockbridge is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, West Stockbridge is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, West Stockbridge is a town of professionals, managers, and service providers.
 There are especially a lot of people living in West Stockbridge who work in management occupations (16.54%), art, media, and design (10.41%), and food service (7.50%).

 Of important note, West Stockbridge is also a town of artists.
 West Stockbridge has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape West Stockbridge’s character.